ajency/event-codes/README.txt

 == Screenshots ==

 1. Once the plugin is installed and activated, add the shortcode option to the page where you want to display the events.
-2. To display events in a tabular view.
+2. List of options for shortcodes can be viewed from the Event Codes page
-3. List of options for shortcodes can be viewed from the Event Codes page
+3. The plugin supports bootstrap as well as non-bootstrap themes.

 == Changelog ==